-It’s only been months since you had your aircraft painted and you are beginning to see cracks.
-Is it a cosmetic flaw or substandard paint job?
+It’s only been months since you had your aircraft painted, and you are beginning to see cracks.
+Is it a cosmetic flaw or a substandard paint job?
 Is that a popped rivet or a corrosion bubble?
 You may also be asking why my aircraft is cracking so soon.

-The honest truth is that even the best cared-for aircraft with a perfect paint job will have cracks along the seams and popping rivets.
-Every time your fly your aircraft, it expands and flexes causing the thin layer of paint to crack.
-But you do not have to worry that every crack will lead to corrosion, as long as you maintain your aircraft properly.
+The honest truth is that even the best cared-for aircraft with a perfect paint job will have cracks along the seams (see photo below) and popping rivets (see photo above).
+Every time you fly your aircraft, it expands and flexes, causing the thin layer of paint to crack.
+But you do not have to worry that every crack will lead to corrosion as long as you maintain your aircraft properly.

 Paint requires maintenance!
 Do not ignore it.
-As part of your regular daily inspection, a close look at how the paint is wearing is necessary.
-Every make / model aircraft has an area around seams that will crack first.
-If you do not know where that is on your aircraft, ask us!
+A close look at how the paint is wearing is necessary as part of your regular daily inspection.
+Every make/model aircraft has an area around seams that will crack first.
+Ask us if you do not know where that is on your aircraft!
 We have painted thousands of aircraft and can tell which seams will pop first.

 Top Eight Questions Customers Have About Aircraft Paint